Yannis-Cheung/work/README.md

 # Welcome to My GitHub! 👋

 Hi there!
-My current interests lie in financial machine learning and asset pricing models, and I hope to develop my knowledge and understanding further in this area.
+My interests lie in financial machine learning and asset pricing.
+I look to develop my knowledge and understanding further in this area.
 ## About Me

 - 🌱 Currently learning: Financial Econometrics